zoukkinen/docker-compose-wordpress-development/README.md

     wordpress-cli

 `.gitignore` file is in a big role and it includes the main information how this setup work.

 To publish new content to the server, just push stuff in the wp-content folder.

 To install the Docker-compose set follow these [installation instructions](./docker-instructions).
 And start developing.

 In the docker-instructions folder you can save the neccessary plugins that you hos on the live site, but don't want to be pushed to the server.

+### Gitpod startup
+To use Gitpod, just sign in to Gitpod and start the project.
+Or use the Gitpod Chrome-extention.